lukearmstrong/lukearmstrong.co.uk/_posts/2012-09-27-lemp-linux-nginx-mysql-php.markdown

 ...we should see phpMyAdmin in our browser if we go to [http://phpmyadmin.dev/](http://phpmyadmin.dev/)

-A login screen should show up, but unfortunately it won't work, the fucker just won't let you log in.
+A login screen should show up, but unfortunately it won't work.

 {% highlight sh %}
 #2002 - No such file or directory
 The server is not responding (or the local server's socket is not correctly configured).
 {% endhighlight %}

-To log in we need to edit our php.ini file.
+To log in, we need to edit our php.ini file.

 {% highlight sh %}
 sudo vi /usr/local/lib/php.ini